- Registration: Drop/Add Procedures

 - become an effective writer who can respond credibly and accurately to a variety of composing situations.

 Introductory composition courses include: ENGL 10600, First Year-Composition; ENGL 10600-I, First-Year Composition: International Sections; ENGL 10600-R, First-Year Composition: Learning Community; and ENGL 10800, Accelerated First-Year Composition: Engaging in Public Discourse.
-This year, we are also piloting ENGL 10600E, First Year Composition for Technology Students.

 English 106 is the standard 4-credit hour composition course for students at Purdue.
 The course provides students with the opportunity to interpret and compose in both digital and print media across a variety of forms.
 Students engage in active learning, which includes class discussion, learning in small groups, problem solving, peer review, and digital interaction.
 English 106 is grounded in the idea that writing provides an outlet for sharing and developing ideas; facilitates understanding across different conventions, genres, groups, societies, and cultures; and allows for expression in multiple academic, civic, and non-academic situations.
 In short, writing is a way of learning that spans all fields and disciplines.